 A repeat of 2013 fishery regulations, which included a river recreational harvest allocation of 35 percent of the non-tribal harvest and a tribal allocation of 50 percent of the overall adult harvest, would be expected to result in 19,218 natural-area adult spawners.
 This projection is lower than the S{MSY} of 40,700 natural area adults and the 2014 preseason S{ACL} of 24,625 (Tables V-4 and V-5).
 The geometric mean of the 2012 and 2013 natural-area adult spawner escapement estimates, and the 2014 forecast spawning escapement under the No-Action Alternative, is greater than the MSST; therefore the stock is not approaching an overfished condition.
-The predicted KRFC exploitation rate under the No-Action Alternative is 0.75, which exceeds the MFMT (Table V-4).
+The predicted KRFC exploitation rate under the No-Action Alternative, the stock would experience overfishing.